Deepsheta/Data-Dive-Capstone/README.md

-# Housing Crisis Fiction or Fact?
+# Housing Crisis Fact or Fiction?
 ## Project Summary

 * In order to close the gap between perception and fact, I oversaw a thorough investigation of the Canadian housing market as the principal investigator for the "Housing Crisis in Canada: Fact or Fiction?" project.